The Lifelong Love of Lacrosse: Melissa Meager’s Journey to Supporting Carolina Women’s Lacrosse

 Cannizzaro and Meager struck up a conversation, and eventually the connection was made that Meager had played lacrosse at Taft – where Levy’s son Ryan was attending and playing lacrosse that upcoming fall.

 “What were the odds of that happening?”
 Meager recalled.
-“Kara and some of the players asked what I did after college, and I said I went to Wall Street.
-Kara asked me if I would be willing to come talk to the team about my career path.
+“Kara and some of the players asked what I did following college, and I said I went to Wall Street.
+Kara asked me if I would be willing to come talk to the team regarding my career path.
 I said of course, thinking privately that I would be happy to carry the players’ water bottles around.
 I was just so excited to reconnect with the sport.

-“I subsequently met with Jenny and Kara for several coffees to learn about the program and each other,” she shared.
+“I subsequently met with Jenny and Kara for several coffees to learn regarding the program and each other,” she shared.
 “Both Jenny and Kara have such a wonderful spirit of generosity and kindness.
 Becoming a fan and friend and eventually a donor just happened so organically.”

-Meager knew that supporting a program like women’s lacrosse with a significant gift would have an effect not just on her personally but could positively influence the impressive young women who come through the program for years to come.
+Meager knew that supporting a program like women’s lacrosse with a significant gift would have an effect not just on her personally but might positively influence the impressive young women who come through the program for years to come.
 Meager’s generosity toward and impact on the team are not lost on Cannizzaro and Levy either.

 “I think being able to have a place within our program and identifying with what Jenny has built and the athletes that have come through our program, it was really easy for Melissa to be accepted within our program,” Cannizzaro said.
 “The girls love her.
 She gives us amazing advice.
 Everybody is excited for her to be part of our foundation.
 They love seeing her at practice and games.
 It is just really a connection piece that she has with our players and Jenny.”